-The Key Stage Two Pioneers' Progression Pathway is based on the National Curriculum Programmes of Study for English for Year 1.
+The Key Stage 2 curriculum is based on KS1 Programme of Study.

 Communication and Spoken Language

 Communication and spoken language is a priority in the formal curriculum.
 Opportunities should be sought during all English lessons and indeed across the curriculum to develop skills in communication and spoken language.